chocoOnEstrogen/choco.rip/src/content/misc/no_hello.md

 Example:

-> "Hi Stella, I’m working on [project] and need your input on [specific detail].
+> "Hi Selina, I’m working on [project] and need your input on [specific detail].
 Here’s a link to the document: [link].
 Let me know if you need more info!"

 ## Contact Information & Availability